wkumari/draft-vandergaast-edns-client-subnet/README.md

    [RFC Editor: Please delete this section before publication.]

-   -01 to -02
+   -00 to -01 (IETF)

-   o  Made the document describe how things are actually implmented now.
+   o  <David> Made the document describe how things are actually
+      implmented now.
 This makes the document be more of a "this is how we are doing things, this provides information on that".
 There may be a future document that describes additional funcationality.

-   -00 to -01 (IETF)

    o  NETMASK was not a good desription, changed to PREFIX-LENGTH
       (Jinmei, others).
 Stole most of the definition for prefix length